0x9r/0x9r/README.md

 - 🌱 I’m currently learning Hacking, Python and Web development

-- 👯 I have a <a href="https://discord.gg/CrKQVfxerQ">cybersecurity Discord community</a>
+- 👯 I have a cybersecurity <a href="https://discord.gg/CrKQVfxerQ"> Discord </a> community

 - 💬 Ask me about cybersecurity, networks and hardware